CKerouanton/ST-DBSCAN/README.md

 # ST-DBSCAN

-*This repository is a fork from an ancient repository, therefore I'm not the author of this code, I've only brought very tiny modifications.*
+*This repository is a fork from an previous repository (which does not exist anymore), therefore I'm not the author of this code, I've only brought very tiny modifications.*

 ### ST-DBSCAN: An algorithm for clustering spatial–temporal data